Abib-ops/Abib/README.txt

 Linux and Windows versions identical code.

 Abib404
-F2 passage entry invalid text before and after valid entry now ignored.
+F2 passage entry invalid text before and after valid entry is now ignored.

 Abib403
 Splash screen added.
-Ensured focus is in F2 display verse text entry box.
+Ensured focus is in the F2 display verse text entry box.

 Abib402
 Some refactoring and bugfixes.